 - Early testing by frontloading the tests to an early development phase, e.g., inverter tests without real components

-- Easy installation thanks to the lighter weight and smaller dimensions compared to mechanical test benches
+- Easy installation thanks to the lighter weight, smaller dimensions, and fewer grid requirements compared to mechanical test benches

 - Reduced risk for the user and the equipment thanks to virtualization (no moving parts)